- Curated Module Overview

 🗣️ Lido Node Operator Sub-governance Group

-🤝 Onboarding, Lifecyle & Business Continuity
+🤝 Onboarding, Lifecycle & Business Continuity

-To date, 39 NOs have been registered with the CM, 37 of which still actively utilize the module today — albeit sometimes under different names due to mergers, acquisitions, or rebrandings that have taken place since the NOs have been onboarded.
-The high-level goal of the CM's demand-based onboarding approach is to maximize the positive impact of new NOs on the decentralization and resilience of the Ethereum network as well as the profitability of LoE, while minimizing the potential risks posed by the NOs and the protocol.
+The high-level goal of the CM's onboarding approach — driven by stake growth — is to maximize the positive impact of new NOs on the decentralization and resilience of the Ethereum network as well as the profitability of LoE, while minimizing the potential risks posed by the NOs and the protocol.

 - From this point, the NO is responsible for keeping the validator associated with the signing key operable and well-behaving.